 The name “Satigata” is a compound noun formed by two Pali words, “sati” and “gata”— “sati” meaning “mindfulness” and “gata” meaning “movement” or “progressing towards" something.
 (Pali is an ancient Indian language canonical to Theravada Buddhism).
 Taken together, “Satigata” indicates progressing toward, and deepening into, the present moment awareness that is mindfulness.

 With an initial line-up that included Andrew Stauffer on hand drums and percussion, and Alanna Coady on vocals--both M.Div. students at HDS--and with the creative input of Michael Miceli through spoken word and media support, Satigata went into the studio to record their first double-album, "Boundless."
-Since the album's completion, Satigata's newest line-up includes Tom Penhale on flute and EWI ("electric wind instrument"), Faith Mcauliffe on vocals, Tibetan singing bowls and bells, and John Felice on hand drums and percussion, and Jim Schliestett on Bass Guitar.

-As it reads | The name “Satigata” is a compound noun formed by two Pali words, “sati” and “gata”— “sati” meaning “mindfulness” and “gata” meaning “movement” or “progressing towards" something.
-(Pali is an ancient Indian language canonical to Theravada Buddhism).
-Taken together, “Satigata” indicates progressing toward, and deepening into, the present moment awareness that is mindfulness.

-With an initial line-up that included Andrew Stauffer on hand drums and percussion, and Alanna Coady on vocals--both M.Div. students at HDS--and with the creative input of Michael Miceli through spoken word and media support, Satigata went into the studio to record their first double-album, "Boundless."
-Since the album's completion, Satigata's newest line-up includes Tom Penhale on flute and EWI ("electric wind instrument"), Faith Mcauliffe on vocals, Tibetan singing bowls and bells, and John Felice on hand drums and percussion, and Jim Schliestett on Bass Guitar.
+Since the album's completion, Satigata's newest line-up includes Tom Penhale on flute and EWI ("electric wind instrument"), Faith Mcauliffe on vocals, Tibetan singing bowls and bells, John Felice on hand drums and percussion, and Jim Schliestett on Bass Guitar.